Are you wondering how many days in Medellin are needed?

 But for how long?
 If you have limited time in Colombia and looking to enjoy Medellin in a short space of time, where do you start?

 The city itself might seem somewhat confusing at first, especially if you arrive with little prior knowledge of all it has to offer.

-Located between the mountains, the city itself is sprawling and has many residential and commercial venues that you should look to check out.
+Located between the mountains, the city itself is sprawling and has many residential and commercial venues that are worth checking out.

-After Bogota located in the Cundinamarca department, Medellin is the second-largest city in the country and has won awards for its innovations in the past.
+After Bogota located in the Cundinamarca department, Medellin is the second-largest city in Colombia and has won awards for its innovations.

 Medellin, Colombia: Getting Aquainted